This is a fundamental question we all should ask ourselves ... frequently.

 Balance.
 It seems right.

-The red seal you see on the bottom corner of all the paintings are the Chinese characters for True Virtue.
+The Dharma Seal The red seal you see on the bottom corner of all the paintings are the Chinese characters for True Virtue.
 This is the Dharma name given to me by my Buddhist teacher the Venerable Thich Nhat Hanh.
 The full Dharma name is True Sangha Virtue.
 The seal, also known as a chop, is commonly used in Buddhist paintings.

 The illegible scrawl beneath the seal is the signature of my common western name: Peter Cutler.